CMHA Get Set & Connect Program

 CAVE Career and Vocational Exploration

-CAVE Career and Vocational Exploration is for youth 15-29 looking to find their fit in the workplace.
-Participants get real tools and training to find and keep a steady job.CAVE is a great training option for youth to build their workplace skills and confidence, identify job goals, and create a plan to get there.
+• CAVE is a great training option for youth to build their workplace skills and confidence, identify job goals, and create a plan to get there

 Gastown Vocational Services

-• Incorporates Skills for Wellness & Work group and individualized employment services to help clients find and sustain meaningful jobs.
+• Incorporates Skills for Wellness & Work group and individualized employment services to help clients find and sustain meaningful jobs

 • Work placement to build work experience and confidence